Concur Test-of-Time Awards

 Last year, the first CONCUR Test-of-Time awards were given.
 The purpose of the award is to recognize important achievements in Concurrency Theory that were published at the CONCUR conference and have stood the test of time.

 This year, four papers were chosen to receive the CONCUR Test-of-Time Awards for the periods 1994–1997 and 1996–1999.
 They will be awarded at the occasion of CONCUR 2021.
 The jury of the Test-of-Time award consisted of Rob van Glabbeek (chair), Luca de Alfaro, Nathalie Bertrand, Catuscia Palamidessi, and Nobuko Yoshida.
 Each paper comes with a citation, motivating the choice.

-A more details page of the test of time is maintained by Luca Aceto and is available here, it contains interviews of the authors.
+A more details page of the test of time award is maintained by Luca Aceto and contains interviews of the authors:

 David Janin and Igor Walukiewicz

 On the Expressive Completeness of the Propositional mu-Calculus with spect to Monadic Second Order Logic

 Citation: This seminal paper relates the expressive power of monadic second-order logic and the mu-calculus, showing that the bisimulation-closed formulas monadic second-order logic are equivalent to the mu-calculus.
 This is a very deep and insightful result, providing a contribution of undational nature to the field of logic and computation.
 The paper's insight was one of the central factors contributing to the role of the mu-calculus in model checking, where it provides the computational counterpart to gics for expressing system properties.
 The relation between logics and the mu-calculus, which can in great part be traced to this paper, has been an extremely fruitful one, with implications in algorithms for the verification and analysis of transition systems, probabilistic systems, timed systems, games, and more.